DimCyan/DimCyan/README.md

 - 📫 How to reach me **simon@codeabug.com**

-- ⚡ Fun fact **the WDC in the SimonWDC represents the abbreviation of my Chinese name**
+- ⚡ Fun fact **WDC in the SimonWDC represents the abbreviation of my Chinese name**